codelovesme/euglena/README.md

 -   Tell about gene override
 -   In the near future There will be a store under euglena.codeloves.me/store to expose organelle implementations and genes
+-   should print log when transmitting particle to a organelle (debug mode)
+-   debug mode - to trace flow of particles throuch the organelles and genes.
+Can be on / off according to developers' desire.
+When off no log except logger organelle printing.
+This means no internal prints.
+-   Sample project creation video for all types; node, react,angular,organelle

 ### Packages